Pro Bowl: History

 The 2021 Pro Bowl game was canceled due to the COVID-19 pandemic, and new host Allegiant Stadium in Las Vegas was held over to the 2022 Pro Bowl.
-The roster was still voted on and named, and alternative broadcast and streaming events were held during the week that the game was originally scheduled (including a "virtual" Pro Bowl played on Madden NFL 21, controlled by teams of players and celebrity guests).
+The roster was still voted on and named, and alternative broadcast and streaming events were held during the week that the game was originally scheduled (including a Madden NFL 21 multiplayer game played using the Pro Bowl rosters, controlled by teams of players and celebrity guests).

 In May 2022, Commissioner Roger Goodell questioned the future of the Pro Bowl, arguing that it "doesn't work", and that "another way to celebrate the players" was needed.
 On September 26, 2022, it was announced that the NFL would revamp the 2023 event as "The Pro Bowl Games" in partnership with Peyton Manning's Omaha Productions; the event was reformatted to consist of the two teams competing to earn points across a series of skills challenges, and a series of flag football games held on the culminating Sunday (with all points scored across the prior events carried into the final flag football game) to determine the winner.

-In October 2025, it was announced that the 2026 Pro Bowl Games would be integrated into the Super Bowl's festivities rather than be a standalone event, with the 2026 edition scheduled to be held on the Tuesday prior to Super Bowl LX at Moscone Center (which will also host the Super Bowl Experience).
+In October 2025, it was announced that the 2026 Pro Bowl Games would be integrated into the Super Bowl's festivities rather than be a standalone event, with the 2026 edition scheduled to be held on the Tuesday prior to Super Bowl LX at Moscone Center (which also hosted the Super Bowl Experience).
 The change to a smaller-scale event during Super Bowl week was intended to make the Pro Bowl a television-oriented event.

+On August 26, 2026, The Athletic reported that the NFL was ending the Pro Bowl as an annual event.
+However, a Pro Bowl team consisting of 88 players will still be selected each season under the same format, and all players selected to the team will be invited to a ceremony after the season to be honored.